 Additionally, instead of showing a discount coupon to all your site visitors, you can save resources by using real-time shopping cart information to target your offer to only those new site visitors who have not completed a purchase before.

-For more actionable tips on how to increase shopping cart conversion rate during peak sales seasons, check out our guide with 10 tips on how to succeed in peak season 2020.
+For more actionable tips on how to increase shopping cart conversion rate, check out our guide with 12 eCommerce strategies for 2021.